 Beginning in the late nineteen-nineties, I began getting regular deep-tissue massage to help manage RSI (repetitive stress injury) issues from having worked at the computer keyboard for many years.
 (Tendonitis in my case, not carpal tunnel syndrome.
 The latter represents less than 10% of all computer-related RSIs, despite the outsize publicity it gets.)
 Part of the “massage therapy experience” is putting on relaxing, hopefully immersive, music — for the patient and massage therapist both.

-As someone who had some musical training and experience as a youngster and young adult, I wanted something more.
-So, over time, I began creating my own “massage mix” playlists.
-As part of that process, with many musical tracks I use a sound-editing application to trim tracks down to just the most appropriate or best parts for massage, as well as just for general listenability, as far as that goes.
-This includes the use of any fade-ins and fade-outs at the beginning and end of tracks that might be required, as well as editing out the more jarring, unlistenable, uninspired, or repetitive portions that otherwise “spoil” a good track, using crossfades to stitch everything back together on beat seamlessly.
+Early on in that process, with many musical tracks I would use a sound-editing application to trim the cuts down to just the most appropriate or best parts for massage, as well as just for general listenability, as far as that goes.
+This included the use of any fade-ins and fade-outs at the beginning and end of tracks that might be required, as well as editing out the more jarring, unlistenable, uninspired, or repetitive portions that otherwise “spoil” a good track, using crossfades to stitch everything back together on beat seamlessly.

 The resulting playlists comprise much more than just new age music, and cross over to numerous other genres such as classical, jazz, electronic, world music, and film scores.
-The massage music mixes turned out to be a hit with the therapists who have worked on me, along with their other clients as well.
+The massage music mixes have turned out to be a hit with the therapists who work on me, along with their other clients as well.

 I’ve often wondered if there might be a relatively easy way to handle the royalties on compilations like these, and put them up for sale.
 Perhaps one day when I have time, I will look into it.
 Or if someone can help point me in the right direction and cut to the chase, don’t hesitate to contact me.